vincegonzalez/baslider/README.md

 This is my attempt at creating a before after slider that is both responsive and mobile-friendly.

-## Demo

-Download this repo or you can view it on [http://mynameisvince.com/baslider/](http://mynameisvince.com/baslider/)

 ## Instructions

 1. Include 'baslider.js' on your page.